chayes1987/PlaceBid/README.md

 It is responsible for relaying bid requests from the clients to the main system.

 ## Project Setup
-Requires a server running on localhost:8080.
+Requires a server running on localhost:8080
+Install Java

 ## License
 None